Sarbes04/Amazon-clone-project/README.md

 # Amazon-clone-project
-this is a simple css based clone of amazon
+This is a simple css based clone of amazon